dionyziz/node-irc/README.md

 Node is an Open Source IRC Client for Windows.
 It is licensed under GPL and developed mainly using VB6, XML, HTML, CSS, and Javascript.

 Node was developed mainly in 2004 and 2005.
-The three ajor contributors are:
+The three major contributors are:

  * Dionysis Zindros <dionyziz@gmail.com>
  * Christian Herrmann <happydoener@gmail.com>